jrmi/byemail/README.md

 $ socat tcp-listen:25,reuseaddr,fork tcp:<hostname>:8025 > nohupsocket.out &
 ```

-DISCLAIMER: This is a early not functionnal version.
-Don't hope use it in production now.
+DISCLAIMER: This is a early poorly functionnal version.
+Don't hope using it in production for now.